JohnBigeon/Teleinfo_electricity/README.md

 ````

 #### Job scheduler with cron
-Now, we will schedule a PHP script every *X* times to collect data from teleinfo.
+Now, we will schedule the *teleinfo* script every *X* times to fill the database.
 See cron job
 ````
 crontab -l